dhilanpatel26/computer-networks/Assignment4/report.md

 9. 64.125: 1852 flows
 10. 184.105: 1775 flows

-Percentage of flows from top 10 source IPs: 44.80%
+These top 10 source IPs account for 44.80% of all flows.

 ### Top 10 Source IPs by bytes:
 1. 212.83: 928311 bytes